pkulchenko/fullmoon/README.md

 tmpl/* -- all files from examples/htmxboard/tmpl folder
 </pre>

-Note 1: since all the data is stored in memory, **this example requires running redbean with -u (uniprocess) option.**
+Note 1: since all the data is stored in memory, **this example is executed in the uniprocess mode.**

 Note 2: this examples retrieves htmx, hyperscript, and sortable libraries from external resources, but these libraries can be also stored as local assets,